 https://talend-update.talend.com/nexus/content/groups/dynamicdistribution/.The credentials to be used to connect to this Talend proxy are:

 When you create your local proxy, you need to define the credentials specific to this local proxy.
 For more information on how to create a Nexus proxy, see Proxy settings from the Nexus official documentation.

 - Click Override default setup check box to activate the Repository field. to open its view, select the

 - In the Repository field, enter the URL of your local proxy and the credentials defined for this proxy.

 - Click Check Connection to verify its connection status.

 - Set up a proxy on your local Nexus repository and link this proxy to the dedicated Talend proxy:

-- Go back to the Dynamic distribution settings view and click the Dynamic distribution setup button to open the dynamic distribution configuration wizard.
+- Go back to the Dynamic distribution settings view and click Dynamic distribution setup.

 - Select the Create new dynamic configuration radio button and click Refresh to display, on the Version drop-down list, the Cloudera versions that are available in the connected Cloudera repository.